 Recipients of this scholarship must:

-- Have enrolled in a Walden social work program in December of 2013 or March of 2014 OR enroll as a new social work student for the June, September or December of 2014 terms.
+- Have enrolled in a Walden social work program in March 2015 OR enroll as a new social work student for the June, September or December 2015 terms.

 - Have earned a minimum 3.5 GPA in their previous bachelor’s or master’s program.